allegro/parallel-test-execution-workshop/part2.2-rest/README.md

 #### Shared state

-- stubs regarding resource used in many tests
+- stubs regarding REST dependency used in many tests (Wiremock state)
-- Wiremock state

 What to check?